Part IV (Obi-Wan Kenobi): Writing

-Head writer Joby Harold wrote the scene where Kenobi discovers Jedi vault in the Fortress Inquisitorius with the intention of making Kenobi confront the reality of "what has happened to the galaxy and also what's happened to the Jedi", as he was originally a recluse living on a cave in Tatooine "somewhat cut off" from reality.
+Head writer Joby Harold wrote the scene where Kenobi discovers the Jedi vault in the Fortress Inquisitorius with the intention of making Kenobi confront the reality of "what has happened to the galaxy and also what's happened to the Jedi", as he was originally a recluse living on a cave in Tatooine "somewhat cut off" from reality.
 He also added that Kenobi's confrontation of reality and being "faced with this harsh horror" was an important part in Kenobi's overall journey.
 He conceived of showing the Jedi corpses within the vault in the Fortress Inquisitorius as he wanted to include something "within the bowels of that facility" that would be "shocking" and "consistent with Star Wars".
 He wanted it to be "something that really felt like a gut-punch for Obi-Wan in that moment" and compared the Jedi corpses in the vault to being "pinned butterflies on the wall".
 While writing Reva's interrogation of Leia for information on the Path network, Harold was aware that Leia had Force powers, but did not want to be "very overt with Leia's Force sensitivity" and instead wrote the scene to be a reference for the audience.
 He also added that the scene revolved around the two characters and "we didn't want to step out of the scene and start to say, 'Here she is in her journey towards Force sensitivity'".
+Furthermore, Harold also felt the episode marked a turning point in Kenobi's overall character arc, as he had begun to recover his powers, stating that he is "starting to need to find that part of himself again" in order to rescue Leia.
+Chow also wanted to emphasize that the Rebellion movement had not begun to form yet, despite opposition to the Galactic Empire.
+Harold had described it as "people doing the best they can" rather than being "freedom fighters", and ultimately felt Tala epitomized that particular concept.